-Atrial fibrillation (AF) is the most commonly encountered sustained tachyarrhythmia and is associated with a 5-fold increased risk of stroke, and stroke risk increases with age.
-Among patients with non-valvular AF, the vast majority of thrombus material is located within or involves the left atrial appendage (LAA).
-Most patients with atrial fibrillation should receive anticoagulant therapy to reduce the risk of systemic embolization.
-However, not all individuals are candidates for this therapy.
-LAA occlusion devices have been investigated as an alternative to pharmacological therapy to reduce the risk of stroke in these individuals.
+Atrial fibrillation (AF), the most commonly encountered sustained tachyarrhythmia, is associated with a five-fold increased risk of stroke, and stroke risk increases with age.1 Among patients with non-valvular AF, the vast majority of thrombus material is located within or involves the left atrial appendage (LAA).
+Most patients with AF should receive anticoagulant therapy to reduce the risk of systemic embolization, however, not all individuals are candidates for this therapy.
+LAA occlusion devices have been researched as an alternative to pharmacological therapy to reduce the risk of stroke in these individuals.